carlosbasto/shakespeare-language-model/README.md

 - [ai-core/templates](./ai-core/templates)

 ### 8. Consuming and Sampling from Shakespeare Language Models
-**Introduction**: Deploy and consume the fine-tuned models for Shakespeare-style text transfer.
+**Introduction**: Deploy and consume the fine-tuned models for Shakespeare-style text transfer and create an application for language models consumption.

 - **Key Concepts**:
   - Deploying the Fine-Tuned Model: Step-by-step deployment guide.